Joan Burnett, NNPCN Founder, Honorary Director for Life

 Camille Ducharme, Mattawa Director

-Nadine Jensen, Regulations
+Nadine Jensen, Secretary

 Nadine is a Registered Nurse with a Masters in Healthcare Management, currently working in hospital administration.
 Starting her career as an emergency department frontline nurse, she later had the opportunity to work in quality management, where she learned about safety, risk, and continuous improvements.
 In her spare time, Nadine enjoys being active outside with her family and baking anything sourdough!